- Share Content Calendar Template: 12 Must-Have Fields on Facebook

 2. Publish Date

-Insert estimated publish date, then update once content goes live.
+Have an estimated publish date, then update if required once content goes live.

 3. Content Type